-Head injuries are among the most medically and legally complex claims a law firm can handle and are also among the most common causes of death and disability.
+Head injuries are among the most medically and legally complex claims a head and brain injury lawyer can handle and are also among the most common causes of death and disability.

 There is no such thing as a minor head injury.
 Medical science continues to evolve as doctors identify long-term consequences of what may have been previously diagnosed as minor injuries, including concussions.